ayushkr03/ayushkr03/readme.md

 ### About Me

-- 🏗️ I build end-to-end data pipelines, AI-powered document processing tools, and analytics dashboards that turn messy data into decisions
+- I build end-to-end data pipelines, AI-powered document processing tools, and analytics dashboards that turn messy data into decisions
-- 🔁 My work spans the full data stack — from ingestion and transformation to LLM-powered extraction, API backends, and business-facing visualizations
+- My work spans the full data stack — from ingestion and transformation to LLM-powered extraction, API backends, and business-facing visualizations
-- 🌱 Currently building an end-to-end **donor management dashboard** in Looker Studio with automated Google Sheets notifications
+- Contributing to an end-to-end **donor management** solution for Make-A-Wish, India
-- 🤖 Deeply focused on **agentic workflows**, intelligent document processing, and text-to-SQL interfaces
+- Deeply focused on **agentic workflows**, intelligent document processing, and text-to-SQL interfaces
-- 📍 Based in Bengaluru, India
+- Based in Bengaluru, India

 ---